deephaven-examples/deephaven-debezium-demo/README.md

 It is possible to configure the update rate for both purchase (mysql updates) and pageviews (kafka pageview events) via ENVIRONMENT arguments set for the loadgen image in the docker-compose.yml file.

+### Components

+* `docker-compose.yml` - The Docker Compose file for the application.
+This is mostly the same as the [Deephaven docker-compose file](https://raw.githubusercontent.com/deephaven/deephaven-core/main/containers/python/docker-compose.yml) with modifications to run Redpanda, mysql, debezium and the scripts to generate the simulated website.
+* `scripts/demo.py` - The Deephaven commands used in this demo.
+* `scripts/demo.sql` - The Materialize demo script.
+* `loadgen/*` - The load generation scripts.

 # How to run in Deephaven

 First, to run this demo you will need to clone our [github examples repo](https://github.com/deephaven-examples/deephaven-debezium-demo)